-- These areas have a high share of lower-income renters, families, and seniors who are vulnerable to displacement when costs increase. - Households are already cost-burdened, meaning they spend a substantial amount of their income on housing, even though costs are low. - High levels of vacant land indicate low demand for housing and investment is needed to build demand. - Neighborhoods within these areas tend to have higher levels of violent crime which can be an impediment for investment.
+- These areas have a high share of lower-income renters, families, and seniors who are vulnerable to displacement when costs increase. - Households already struggle with cost-burden, meaning they spend a substantial amount of their income on housing.
+Due to already high and rising housing costs, displacement is likely already occurring in these areas.